Dupont Circle Area

 Old Town Alexandria, VA

 Betsy H., a Smithsonian American Art Museum Docent, says this is the fun side of the Potomac.
 Nestled along the Potomac River, Old Town offers a variety of restaurants, stores and the opportunity for a stroll by homes dating back to the 1700s.
 Need an art museum fix?
 I love the Athenaeum – historic, beautiful, and intimate.
 Check the open hours.
 Want to buy some art?
 Stop in to the Torpedo Factory where you will find active artist studios and galleries.
 Hungry?
 Try Blackwall Hitch for food and a spectacular river view.
 Want something delish?
 Fontaine’s for French crepes made with the freshest ingredients.
 You can get to Old Town on Metro’s Yellow or Blue lines.
 Get off at King Street/Old Town.
-Walk the mile to the water or take the free King Street Trolley from the Metro Station to the Waterfront getting on and off as often as you like.
+Stroll the mile to the water or take the free King Street Trolley from the Metro Station to the Waterfront getting on and off as often as you like.

 In the Mayflower Neighborhood

 Just out the back door of the Mayflower on 17th Street is the National Geographic Museum.
-Susan W. from the National Museum for Women in the Arts says their shows are always interesting and if you bring your docent badge from your home institution you should get in for free.
+Susan W. from the National Museum of Women in the Arts says their shows are always interesting and if you bring your docent badge from your home institution you should get in for free.
 Exhibits are always changing so we will update this posting as soon as we know what will be showing during the Symposium.
 This is a convenient place to stop in if you get to the hotel before your room is ready.
 Park your bags with the bell hop and have a look.

 On the National Mall